onify/blueprint-google-api-auth/README.md

 # Onify Blueprint: Authenticate against Google API with service account

 This Blueprint shows how to authenticate with Google API using a service account.
-From there you can then access
+From there you can then access anything via the Googles API like users, chromebooks, resources or mobile devices.

 ![alt text](flow.png "Flow")